singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$where\ <x, x_i>\ is\ the\  inner\ product\ between\ the\ new\ point\ x\ and\ other\ x_i\ points$" %}

-> The implementation of inner product is hidden on purpose and we should be good without knowing the details of it.
+> The implementation of the inner product is hidden on purpose and we should be good without knowing the details of it.

-We can directly replace all the instances of inner product with a general terms called kernel.
+We can directly replace all the instances of the inner product with a general term called the kernel.

 {% include math.html math_code="$f(x) = \beta_0 +\sum_{i \epsilon S} \alpha_iK(x, x_i)$" style="margin-top:0.2em;" %}